 Admission Appeals Process

 Students who are denied admission to the MSAT program may appeal this decision.
 This appeal must be in writing and forwarded to the MSAT Program Director within 10 days of the date of the program admission decision.
 The appeal letter must state the student's rationale for challenging the admission decision.
 The MSAT Program Selection Committee will consider all appeals and a response will be forwarded to the student no more than 10 days following receipt of the appeal letter.
-In the case that a student chooses to contest an appeal decision made by the MSAT Program Selection Committee, he or she should appeal to the Chair of the Department of Rehabilitation Sciences within 10 days of the appeal decision.
-In the case that the Chair of the Department of Rehabilitation Sciences is an MSAT Program Faculty member, the appeal should be forwarded to the Dean of the University of Natural and Health Sciences.
-The Chair of the Department of Rehabilitation Sciences (or the Dean of the University of Natural and Health Sciences) will forward a final admission decision to the student within 10 days of the appeal letter.
+In the case that a student chooses to contest an appeal decision made by the MSAT Program Selection Committee, they should appeal to the Associate Dean of the School of Rehabilitation Sciences within 10 days of the appeal decision.
+In the case that the Associate Dean of the School of Rehabilitation Sciences is an MSAT Program Faculty member, the appeal should be forwarded to the Associate Provost and Dean of the College of Health.
+The Associate Dean of the School of Rehabilitation Sciences (or the Associate Provost and Dean of the College of Health) will forward a final admission decision to the student within 10 days of the appeal letter.

 Transfer of Credit Policy